Key Takeaways

 File a retaliation charge.
 You can amend your existing EEOC complaint to add a retaliation claim, or file a new charge.
 The same process and deadlines apply.

 Consult a lawyer.
-Retaliation cases can be complex, and having counsel involved early helps preserve evidence and avoid missteps.
+Retaliation cases can be complex, and having an experienced employment lawyer involved early helps preserve evidence and avoid missteps.

 The EEOC Process for Retaliation